Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 If you can't see a particular Touchpoint you are looking for, click on "View all", to find it, under the particular Stage, and Step associated with it.

+There are three diferent colors, for a Touchpoint state (on the left of the Touchpoint name), and they are;

+* Greeen, the Touchpoint is healthy
+* Gray, the Touchpoint needs attention
+* Red, the Touchpoint is in a fail state.

 These are the different types of touchpoints, and their business purpose;

 * PRC are used to count people